Wesoamo500/alx-software_engineering-devops/0x00-shell_basics/README.md

 11-lists: display the files in the current dir, parent dir and /boot
 12-file_type: type of a file
 13-symbolic_link: create a symbolic link
+14-copy_html: copoy html files from the current dir to the parent dir ignoring already existing files